-When you take your adopted dog out for his first fun adventures, you may run into some initial difficulties.
+When you take your new dog out for his first fun adventure, you may run into some initial difficulties.
 As you venture out and explore, you and your dog will most likely encounter some new critters.
 You may experience an especially huge challenge around a lake or park when your dog meets ducks for the first time.

 Dogs and Ducks Are Natural Enemies

-Dogs and ducks do not normally get along very well.
-Many dogs think of ducks as prey, and would sooner eat them for dinner than become their friends.
+Dogs and ducks do not naturally get along very well.
+Many dogs think of ducks as prey and would sooner eat them for dinner than become their friends.
 And ducks, likewise, view dogs as threats.
-This is understandable since many dogs have been bred and trained to hunt and retrieve waterfowl for hundreds of years.
-These breeds include retrievers, pointers, setters, and laikas, to name a few.
+This is understandable since many dogs have been bred and trained to hunt and retrieve waterfowl for centuries.
+These breeds include dogs such as a golden retriever, pointer, setter, and laika, to name a few.

 So, the first time my Pug/Cattle Dog mixed breed dogs met ducks, they went totally nuts.
 I had been working hard on their leash training and getting them used to their head halters.
 (You can read more about leash training in my post, Walking Your Dog ).
 I was feeling really good about all of the progress we had made.
 Both of my dogs had stopped pulling so much and reacted less to other dogs we passed on the trail.

-When Dogs Meet Ducks Try to Desensitize and Distract
+When Your Dogs First Encounter Ducks Try to Desensitize and Distract

 I really wanted to find a way to continue our pleasant walks around this park and small lake that I loved so much.
 After all, ducks were a part of life like cats, and squirrels, and many other critters.
 My dogs would just need to get used to them.